femou1/pb-handbooks/tms_handbook.md

 * UPG Rifle
 * Submachine Gun
 * Damage Field
+* The Heatwave Flamethrower

 **Evaluation**
 * Phase 1: Questionnaire
 -- Answer 6 questions regarding raid leadership, core operation, and game mechanics.
 * Phase 2 if Phase 1 passes: Evaluation Raid
 -- Instructors may be observing your patrol raids before you get invited to the evaluation, always make sure to be representing TMS in good spirit!
--- You are asked to host a raid (Level 2 marks are distributed by Instructor), supervised by an Instructor+
+-- You are asked to host a raid (Marks are distributed by Instructor), supervised by an Instructor+
 --- More information is explained in DMs after you pass Phase 1 Questionnaire as well as a chance to clarify things should questions arise.
 * Phase 3: Final Instructor Consensus